 SLAs are contractual obligations, which in-house teams don’t have to provide.
 Because of these contractual obligations, you can avoid paying for services you don’t need and optimize your budget.

 Increase Your Efficiency

 When you’re not worried about whether your IT services will be covered, you’re free to focus on the core areas of your business that lead to increased profits and reduced expenses.
 MSPs can also provide valuable insight into whether strategies fit your business.
-They will be able to refresh your hardware to ensure your technology infrastructure operates efficiently.
-Overall, this should lead to productivity and an improved ROI.
+They also refresh your hardware to ensure your technology infrastructure operates efficiently.
+Overall, this should lead to productivity and an improved return on investment (ROI).

-Managed IT services can range from general to specific depending on your needs.
+Managed IT services can range from general to specific, depending on your needs.
 The most common types of managed IT services are remote monitoring and server management.
-Network monitoring, and other support services are also included.
-Managed IT providers should also provide a predictive approach to maintenance and management, which might include patch management and predictive maintenance.
+Network monitoring and other support services are also included.
+Managed IT providers should also provide a predictive approach to maintenance and management, including patch management and predictive maintenance.

 Since the beginning of cloud computing, companies have also incorporated more “as a service” offerings.
-Companies might offer Software-as-a-Service (SaaS) or Infrastructure-as-a-Service (IaaS) in their offerings.
-These types of services help businesses scale easily so they can meet an increasing demand without a datacenter and other IT infrastructure costs.
+Companies might offer IT management Software-as-a-Service (SaaS) or Infrastructure-as-a-Service (IaaS) in their offerings.
+These types of services help small- and medium-sized businesses scale so they can easily meet increasing demand without a data center and other IT infrastructure costs.
 These services can also give companies greater access to data, analytics, and storage.